Have you done an interview on Zoom or Skype and felt like it could have gone a lot better?

 If you will be doing the interview from your home office make sure the wall or bookshelf they will see behind you is decorated appropriately.

-If you don’t have a home office, set up an area in your home with a professional background for video conference calls or Skype interviews.
+If you don’t have a home office, and don’t want to use a virtual background, set up an area in your home with a professional background for Skype or Zoom call interviews.

 3. Dress for Success

-The old adage dress for the job you want applies to video and Skype interviews too.
+The old adage dress for the job you want applies to Zoom and Skype interviews too.

 Sure, no one will know if you are wearing pajama or yoga pants on the bottom.